 “Banks are apprehensive about (working with) startups as they have the risk of going under in 18 months,” says the 34-year-old who relocated his business to Singapore in 2016 because of funding from SPRING Singapore and local technology investment firm, Jungle Ventures.
 “As these anti-money laundering applications have to be submitted to regulators, banks won’t use your service if they think your company will belly up (before the application is successful).”

 Since getting accredited in November 2017, Abhishek says it has become “easier to do business”.
-The Accreditation@SG Digital (Accreditation@SGD) programme accredits promising Singapore-based high-growth infocomm media companies to establish their credentials, and position them as qualified contenders to government and large enterprise buyers to secure contracts.
+The Accreditation@SG Digital (Accreditation@SGD) programme by IMDA accredits promising Singapore-based high-growth infocomm media companies to establish their credentials, and position them as qualified contenders to government and large enterprise buyers to secure contracts.

 Besides assuring potential clients and venture capitalists, being accredited by an independent third-party evaluator such as IMDA has also helped opened up new doors for Tookitaki.
 Abhishek says they are now in talks to work on several government projects, and the company’s application for becoming a qualified vendor with financial institutions has also been accelerated.